Kodular/Documentation/docs/components/connectivity/web.md

     |list|`list`|

-Converts a list of two-element sublists, representing name and value pairs, to a   string formatted as application/x-www-form-urlencoded media type, suitable to pass to   PostText.
+Converts a list of two-element sublists, representing name and value pairs, to astring formatted as application/x-www-form-urlencoded media type, suitable to pass toPostText.

 ### ClearCookies